santhu1711/Smart_Refrigerator_Inventory_Management_System/README.md

 ---

-## 🎥 Demo
+## 🎥 Project Demonstration

-Watch the complete demonstration inside:

-demo/Smart_Refrigerator_Demo.mp4
+A complete working demonstration of the Smart Refrigerator system is available in the `demo` folder.

 ---